 (First published in the July-September 2021 edition of Summit Magazine)

-In one of his edifying videos, Bishop Robert Barron of the Catholic Diocese of Winona-Rochester in the United States, says that there is a petrine and a pauline element in every Catholic priest, bishop, archbishop, cardinal, or pope.
-The petrine element emerges when the priest, like Saint Peter, governs, directs and establishes order in the church, and guides his flock to recognise Christ as the “Son of the living God,” (Mt 16: 16).
-The pauline element emerges when the priest, like Saint Paul, boldly and daringly evangelises, often leaving the comfort of his presbytery for what Pope Francis calls ‘the peripheries’ where the poor people live.
+There is, or there should be, a Petrine and a Pauline element in every Catholic priest, bishop, archbishop, cardinal, or pope.
+The Petrine element emerges when the priest, like Saint Peter, governs, directs and establishes order in the church, and guides his flock to recognise Christ as the “Son of the living God,” (Mt 16: 16).
+The Pauline element emerges when the priest, like Saint Paul, boldly and daringly evangelises, often leaving the comfort of his presbytery for what Pope Francis calls ‘the peripheries’ where the poor people live.
 There, like Saint Paul, he preaches the Gospel from the rooftops in total defiance of whatever obstacles may stand on his way.
 These two elements are not mutually exclusive.
 In fact, they exist in every priest, although one may, depending on the circumstances, hold sway over the other.

 I saw these two elements embrace and perfectly blend in Christian Wiyghan-nsai Cardinal Tumi, the recently deceased Emeritus Archbishop of the Archdiocese of Douala in Cameroon.
 When he took over possession of the Metropolitan See of Douala in 1991, that Archdiocese was in a sorry state — financially and structurally.
 Its coffers were practically empty and the list of debtors knocking at the church’s door and asking to be paid overdue loans, stretched for miles.
 The Cathedral, and just about all the parishes, were nearly in ruins.
 The situation was made worse by the amorphous nature of the Archdiocese itself.
 It covered such a large surface area that it literally sat astride two administrative entities: the Littoral and the Center Provinces.
 Like Saint Peter, Cardinal Tumi set out to bring order into the diocesan structures, especially its finances.
 He undertook lengthy negotiations with diocesan creditors (banks and other financial institutions) for them to re-schedule the reimbursement of the diocesan loans.
 Luckily for him, and for the Archdiocese, his long-established reputation for uprightness, integrity and bravery had preceded him and was already making headlines in the media, and it was clear that many of his creditors were sensitive to the media depiction of him, and when he approached them for more lenient repayment terms, they quickly agreed.